ProgressNS/code-samples/CONTRIBUTING.md

 ## <a name="submit"></a> Submission Guidelines

-The entire data source for the code samples lives in a monolithic `all.json` file in this repository.
+The entire data source for the code samples lives in a monolithic `data/all.json` file in this repository.
 Any PR you make must conform to the structure of the individual code samples provided in there.

+> When in doubt, just submit a PR with a link to your NativeScript Playground project.
+We can help you fill in the details! 😀

 For example:

 	{
 		"name": "Building a Good-Looking Login Form",